Prospects for PBR detection of KM3-230213A-like events: Introduction

-The Cherenkov Camera is designed to capture ultra-fast optical pulses, operating with an integration time of only \unit[10]{ns}.
-It uses silicon photomultipliers (SiPMs) with a pixel size of \unit[3]{mm}$\times$\unit[3]{mm}, yielding an instantaneous FoV of $0.2^\circ$ per pixel.
+The CC is designed to capture ultra-fast optical pulses, operating with an integration time of only \unit[10]{ns}.
+It uses silicon photomultipliers with a pixel size of $3~{\rm mm} \times 3~{\rm mm}$, yielding an instantaneous FoV of $0.2^\circ$ per pixel.
 The 2048-pixel camera, with a detection wavelength range from 320--900~nm provides a total FoV of $6^\circ$ (vertical) by $12^\circ$ (horizontal).
 This configuration is sufficiently wide to monitor an astrophysical event for over 20 minutes without active tracking.
 The estimated energy threshold is approximately \unit[500]{TeV}.

-The Radio Instrument (RI) consists of two sinusoidal radio antennas with a broadband gain between 50--500\,MHz, based on the design of the Low Frequency instrument for the Payload for Ultra-High Energy (PUEO) experiment and optimized for EAS detection \cite{Abarr_2021}.
-Mounted beneath the telescope, these antennas cover the entire optical FoV with 5dB points of $\pm30^{\circ}$ from boresight, and are externally triggered by the Cherenkov Camera.
+The RI consists of two sinusoidal radio antennas with a broadband gain between 50--500\,MHz, based on the design of the Low Frequency instrument for the Payload for Ultra-High Energy (PUEO) experiment and optimized for EAS detection \cite{Abarr_2021}.
+Mounted beneath the telescope, these antennas cover the entire optical FoV with 5dB points of $\pm30^{\circ}$ from boresight, and are externally triggered by the CC.

-PBR is scheduled to fly as a payload on a NASA Super Pressure Balloon (SPB), which will circumnavigate the Southern Ocean for more than 20 days following its launch from Wanaka, New Zealand, in Spring 2027.

-In this paper we calculate the PBR horizon-range sensitivity to detect KM3-230213A-like events.
+In this paper we calculate the PBR sensitivity to KM3-230213A-like events.
 The layout is as follows.
-In Sec.~\ref{sec:1} we rexamine the main characteristics of the KM3-230213A event, in Sec.~\ref{sec:3} we explore potential interpretations of KM3-230213A that can be investigated with PBR, and in Sec.~\ref{sec:4} we evaluate the sensitivity of PBR to such phenomena.
+In Sec.~\ref{sec:1} we rexamine the main characteristics of the KM3-230213A event, in Sec.~\ref{sec:3} we explore potential interpretations of KM3-230213A that can be investigated with PBR, in Sec.~\ref{sec:4} we evaluate the sensitivity of PBR to such phenomena, and in Sec.~\ref{sec:5} we draw our conclusions.